ken-matsui/devto-cli/README.md

 ### Configuration

-You may need to export your dev.to token when using some scripts.
+You need to export your dev.to token to use.

 ```bash
 $ export DEVTO_TOKEN=your_token